 Title: “Mămăligă as Metahistory: Between Subordination and Revolt”

 Abstract: Dr. Drace-Francis will be drawing on the traditional Romanian trope of the ‘non-/explosive’ corn mush as a common trope in discussions about the limits of collective dissent/popular revolt in 20th century Southeastern Europe.
-The talk proposes a trajectory through the cultural and political history of maize in the region, first an ‘escape crop’ (James Scott) and then a means of control and neo-enserfment of local populations aradoxically during periods of independence.
+The talk proposes a trajectory through the cultural and political history of maize in the region, first an ‘escape crop’ (James Scott) and then a means of control and neo-enserfment of local populations paradoxically during periods of independence.
 What is the relation between ‘national’ foods and historical agency and what is the political significance of a formula that plays on the conjunction between ‘culture’ (crop) and the testing ground for cultural insurrection and insubordination?

 About the Speaker